William Brewster (Mayflower passenger): Life in England

-William Brewster was born in 1566 or 1567, most probably in Scrooby, Nottinghamshire, England.
+William Brewster was born in 1566 or 1567, most likely in Scrooby, Nottinghamshire, England.
 He was the son of William Brewster and Mary (Smythe) (Simkinson) Brewster and he had a number of step-brothers and step-sisters, including James, Prudence, Henry, George, and Edward Brewster.
 His paternal grandparents were William Brewster (1510–1558), and Maud Mann (1513–1558).
 Their other children were: Fear, (vicar) Henry, Prudence and Thomas Brewster.

 Beginning in 1580, he studied briefly at Peterhouse, Cambridge, before entering the service of William Davison, ambassador to the Netherlands, in 1584, giving him opportunity to hear and see more of reformed religion.
 Brewster was the only Pilgrim with political and diplomatic experience.
 With his mentor in prison, Brewster had returned home to Scrooby for a time, where he took up his father's former position as postmaster in 1590.
 The historian Stephen Tomkins argues that William and Mary became puritans in the mid-to-late 1590s, judging by the names of their children, which became much more puritan after Jonathan.
 It appears their daughter Fear, born about 1606, was named after her great-aunt Fear Brewster, who died unmarried about two years after William's daughter Fear was born.